Pennsylvania

 Consumer Notification: Notification must be provided to any Pennsylvania resident whose “unencrypted and unredacted personal information was or is reasonably believed to have been accessed and acquired” without authorization.

-Regulatory Notification: Notification must be provided to the Pennsylvania Attorney General if 500 or more individuals are required to be notified of a breach.
+Regulatory Notification: Notification must be provided to the Pennsylvania Attorney General if a breach involves personal information for more than 500 Pennsylvania residents.

 Notification Timeline: Notification must be provided “without unreasonable delay” after determination of a breach.